hillsar13/UFOs/README.md

 <img width="1383" alt="Screen Shot 2022-03-14 at 12 11 09 PM" src="https://user-images.githubusercontent.com/95551195/158234727-b946b222-7662-48f3-afcc-f3f1f22fb372.png">

 ## Summary
 This updated filter allows the user a variety of options to explore a broader database.
 However, the setup also shows some general drawbacks.
-First, needs to complete a fair amount of independent searches to determine the scope of their search (a possibility for time waste in familiarization with platform).
+First, the user needs to complete a fair amount of independent searches to determine the scope of their search (a possibility for time waste in familiarization with platform).
 Secondly, the dataset itself is not cleaned, as exhibited in 'Duration' column of the final image above (6 minutes vs 15 min).
-This may lead to missed datapoints.
+This may lead to missed data/searches on behalf of the user.

+## Recommendations
+There are several updates to the page we could provide to improve user experience.
+One of which is to remove the case sensitive nature of the filters (as CA vs ca will yield different results).
+Secondly, providing the user the full scope of 'Shape' could yield increase functionality (ex - would the user know to search for 'formation' under shape?).
+Continuous work on the webpage will only improve user experience.